Equitable Interest Definition

 By contrast, an individual with an equitable interest in a property holds no title to the asset yet enjoys the privileges of its ownership.
 An example of equitable interest is the beneficiary’s interest in a trust or a silent partner’s interest in a partnership.
 Meanwhile, in a real estate transaction, the seller holds legal interest; the buyer, equitable interest[2].

 Equitable interest can also represent a person’s financial interest in the property.
-This allows the person to list the property or to market it for sale.
+This allows the person to list the property or market it for sale.

 How to Obtain (and Prove) Equitable Interest